 - Maple syrup is a natural sweetener loaded with vitamins, minerals, and nutrients such as calcium, potassium, zinc, and magnesium

-- Maple syrup can digest in the body differently than regular white sugar
+- Can digest in the body differently than regular white sugar

 - Maple syrup improves digestion